 We now show that $\mathcal{A}_{0}$ is of finite type.
 Recall the decomposition of $\mathcal{A}_{0}$ as $\Lg \oplus \Lg$-module:

-Because $\mathcal{A}_{0}$ is integral, the product of two highest weight vector is nonzero.
-In particular, the product of two highest weight vector of weight $\lambda$ and $\mu$ is a highest weight vector of weight $\lambda + \mu$.
+Because $\mathcal{A}_{0}$ is integral, the product of two highest weight vectors is nonzero.
+In particular, the product of two highest weight vectors of weight $\lambda$ and $\mu$ is a highest weight vector of weight $\lambda + \mu$.
 Now pick elements of $X^{*}(T)_{+}$, say $\lambda_{1},...,\lambda_{r} \in X^{*}(T)_{+}$ such that any element of $X^{*}(T)_{+}$ can be written as a linear combination of these elements with non-negative integral coefficients.
 Then the finite dimensional space

 spans $\mathcal{A}_{0}$ as an algebra, hence $\mathcal{A}_{0}$ is of finite type.